 - What is stimulating to you?

-- What is your sleep routine and are there improvements that can be made?
+- What is your sleep routine, and can improvements be made?

-- What habits may be preventing you from having a good sleep?
+- What habits may be preventing you from getting a good night’s sleep?

 - Do you have a good sleep space?